michaelkalish2008/ds-guide/src/lessons/ml/ml.md

 ## Summary
 This comprehensive lesson covers the complete machine learning pipeline from feature engineering through production deployment using the cheese manufacturing database.
 Students will work with the `quality_tests` table (~155 records), `aging_lots` table (~5K records), `environmental_monitoring` table (~67K records), and other datasets to build production-ready ML systems.

-The lesson covers advanced feature engineering, model development, comprehensive evaluation, deployment strategies, and production workflows.
-Students will learn to create sophisticated features, implement advanced algorithms, evaluate models thoroughly, and deploy them to production environments.
+The lesson covers advanced feature engineering, comprehensive model development including neural networks, random forest, XGBoost, logistic regression, linear regression, and multinomial naive Bayes, thorough evaluation, deployment strategies, and production workflows.
+Students will learn to create sophisticated features, implement diverse algorithms, evaluate models thoroughly, and deploy them to production environments.
 This foundation is essential for building robust, scalable machine learning systems.

 ## Objectives
 By the end of this lesson, students will be able to: